Yashodeep00/smart-factory-plc-simulator/README.md

 ------

 > last edit by LiuYuancheng (liu_yuan_cheng@hotmail.com) by 07/04/2024 if you have any problem, please send me a message.
+> ---

+## 📄 License

+This project is licensed under the [GNU General Public License v3.0 (GPL-3.0)](https://www.gnu.org/licenses/gpl-3.0.en.html).

+Original base project by [LiuYuancheng](https://github.com/LiuYuancheng/PLC_and_RTU_Simulator).
+This fork has been modified, renamed, and customized by [Yashodeep](https://github.com/Yashodeep00) for smart factory simulation and academic/industrial use.